topkecleon/telegram-bot-bash/examples/webhook/README.md

 - create a directory in web root: `telegram/<your_bot_token>` (_<your_bot_token> as `botconfig.jssh`_)
 - go into the new directory and copy all files from `examples/webhook` to it
 - edit file `BASHBOT_HOME` to contain ithe Bashbot installation directory as first line (_other lines are ignored_)
-- execute `php index.php` to test if script has write access to `data-bot-bash/webhook-fifo-<botname>
+- execute `php index.php` with user id of web server to test write access to `data-bot-bash/webhook-fifo-<botname>

 Calling `https://<yourservername>/telegram/<your_bot_token>/` will execute `index.php`
 thus append received data to the file `data-bot-bash/webhook-fifo-<botname>`.